jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 with the same syntax for parameters and metadata as for code-cells.

-For compatibility with the Jupytext and Myst notebook formats, parsers may accept `{raw-cell}` instead of `{jupyter.raw-cell}`.
+For compatibility with the Jupytext and MyST notebook formats, parsers may accept `{raw-cell}` instead of `{jupyter.raw-cell}`.

 #### Text cells